March in Barcelona

 If there’s one thing Barcelona does well, it’s food.
 From rustic traditions like calçots to the sparkle of cava and the aperitif charm of vermut, the city’s gastronomy is endlessly exciting.
 A food festival is the ideal way to experience it all.
 We’ve rounded up the food-focused events in March so you can plan your tastings.

-If you’re a fan of running, this is an incredible marathon to participate in, seeing as the route takes you past all of Barcelona’s highlights.
+If you’re a fan of running, this is an incredible marathon to participate in, seeing as the route takes you past all of Barcelona’s most spectacular highlights, such as the Sagrada Família, Plaça d’Espanya, and the Arc de Triomf.

 Comments